 \subsection{Transfer function}

-We now derive a novel first order correction for the input-output transfer function up to moderate frequencies, which was believed to vanish \citep{Fourcaud02}.
+We now derive a novel first order correction for the input-output transfer function up to moderate frequencies, which in the case of the PIF model neuron has been shown to vanish \citep{Fourcaud02}.
 This complements the earlier obtained limit for the modulation at high frequencies \citep{Fourcaud02,Brunel01_2186}.

 We first simplify the derivation for white noise \citep{Brunel99,Lindner01_2934} by exploiting the analogies to the quantum harmonic oscillator introduced in \prettyref{sub:Stationary-firing-rate} and then study the effect of colored noise.
 To linear order a periodic input with $\mu(t)=\mu+\epsilon\mu\,e^{i\omega t}$ and $\sigma^{2}(t)=\sigma^{2}+$\foreignlanguage{english}{$H\sigma^{2}e^{i\omega t}$} modulates the firing rate $\nu_{0}(t)/v_{0}=1+n(\omega)e^{i\omega t}$, proportional to the transfer function $n(\omega)$ to be determined.
 With a perturbation ansatz for the modulated density \foreignlanguage{english}{$\rho(x,s)=\rho_{0}(x)+\rho_{1}(x,s)$} and the separation of the time dependent part, $\rho_{1}(x)\,e^{i\omega\tau s}$ follows a second order ordinary linear differential equation $i\omega\tau\,\rho_{1}=\LN\rho_{1}+\LO\rho_{0}$.
 Here $\LO=-G\,\partial_{x}+H\partial_{x}^{2}$ is the perturbation operator, the first term of which originates from the periodic modulation of the mean input with \foreignlanguage{english}{$G=\sqrt{2}\epsilon\mu/\sigma$,} the second terms stems from the modulation of the variance.
 In operator notation the perturbed FPE transforms to $(i\omega\tau+a^{\dagger}a)\,q_{1}=(G\,a^{\dagger}+H\,(a^{\dagger})^{2})\,q_{0}$ with the particular solution